When face masks do not need to be worn

 - it is not required by law.

-Advice for people who cannot wear a face mask
+Advice if you cannot wear a face mask

 It is inappropriate for a business owner or employee to enquire about the nature of your disability or condition.
 But it is reasonable for them to check whether you are exempt from the rule to wear a face mask.